The English phrasal verb TAKE ON has the following meanings:

 1. Take on = to accept additional responsibility

 (transitive) to accept additional work or responsibility for a task or job.
+To undertake a new role or responsibilities.
 Synonyms are undertake and acquire.

 - I wanted to make a good impression, so I took on a lot of tasks at work.

 - I will take on the project if you don’t want to.

 - I have taken on too much work.
 Can you please help me finish this project?

 2. Take on = to add; to acquire